RedGh0st1/Root-Account-Monitoring-with-CloudTrail-SNS/README.md

 - **Screenshot of the CloudTrail log entry for the root account activity** (found in the CloudTrail console or the S3 bucket).
 - **Screenshot of your SNS topic and subscription configuration in the AWS Console**.
 - **Screenshot of the alert received via email or SMS**.

-- **A short write-up: "What I Did and What I Learned":** Summarize the steps performed, the challenges faced (if any), and the key insights or knowledge gained about AWS security, monitoring, and Terraform during this project.
+## "What I Did and What I Learned"

+Summarize the steps performed, the challenges faced (if any), and the key insights or knowledge gained about AWS security, monitoring, and Terraform during this project.
-## Comparison with Commercial Tools

-This project demonstrates a basic, cost-effective method for root user monitoring using native AWS services.
-However, commercial root user monitoring and security tools offer a more comprehensive and feature-rich approach.

-### This project (CloudTrail + SNS + EventBridge)

-**Advantages:**

-- **Cost-effective:** Leverages existing AWS services, often within the free tier or at minimal cost.
-- **Simple to set up:** Relatively straightforward to configure if you're familiar with basic AWS services and Terraform.
-- **Direct control:** You have complete ownership and control over the monitoring infrastructure and logic.
-- **Customizable:** Easy to adapt the EventBridge rule and potentially extend with AWS Lambda for more advanced alerting.

-**Disadvantages:**

-- **Limited Features:** Provides only basic detection and notification; lacks advanced analytics and incident response capabilities found in commercial tools.
-- **Requires Manual Configuration:** Even with Terraform, initial setup and ongoing management (e.g., confirming SNS subscriptions, reviewing logs) require manual effort.
-- **Scalability Challenges:** Might become more complex to manage at scale, particularly in complex multi-account environments.
-- **No Pre-built Integrations:** Requires manual effort to integrate with other tools like SIEMs or security orchestration platforms.
-- **May Not Meet Advanced Compliance Needs:** Specific compliance standards may require more granular logging, analytics, and reporting features.
+## Conclusion:

-**Conclusion:** This project offers a valuable starting point for understanding and implementing basic root user monitoring on AWS.
+This project offers a valuable starting point for understanding and implementing basic root user monitoring on AWS.
 However, for robust, scalable, and feature-rich security monitoring, particularly in production or regulated environments, commercial solutions are generally the preferred choice, complementing or extending the capabilities provided here.